Skip to main content

 reploy stage example-app

-reploy stage git:https://github.com/org/example-app.git?ref=v1.2.3
+reploy stage github://org/example-app/reploy/example.blueprint.yaml?ref=v1.2.3

-reploy stage file:./example.blueprint.yaml
+reploy stage ./example.blueprint.yaml